exponea/kube-workshop/kubernetes/README.md

       maxUnavailable: 0
 ```

-* deployment is rolled out only if you change .spec.template
+* deployment is rolled out only if you change `spec.template`
 * deployment will stop if it encounter some error, can’t pull image, health check etc.

 Useful commands: